Tag Archives: Storm Leads

 • roofers paradise best of award

-How To Run a Facebook Ad for Storm Damage Roofing Banner
+Facebook Ad for Storm Damage Roofing (Blog Cover)

 One way to maximize your roofing leads is to run storm-targeted Facebook Ads for your roofing company.
-These advertisements can ensure your company garners new customers during the window of opportunity that emerges in post-storm roofing conditions.
+These advertisements help your company get new customers during the window of opportunity that emerges in post-storm roofing conditions.

 As unfortunate as it might be, the best time for roofing companies is in the wake of a storm.
 The key is to reach your audience when storms are on the horizon so that they turn to you if their home suffers damage.
 Capitalizing on local storm damage can make your company’s year financially.